Jennifer-ycc/LeetCode-JS-Problems-912-743/README.md

 O(V + E) for storing :
     - The graph (which has V nodes and E edges).
     - The dist array to keep track of the shortest distances.

+7/ Challenges Faced:
+- Getting Started:
+    I took a bit more time than expected just figuring out how to begin.
+    From understanding how to handle nodes and edges to ensuring everything was connected properly, I had to refer to a lot of solutions to get a clear idea.
+- Dealing with Unreachable Nodes:
+    I spent a good amount of time learning how to manage unreachable nodes in the distance array, especially how to keep track of "infinity" values until a valid path was found.
+- Implementing the Priority Queue:
+    Implementing a min-heap or priority queue was probably the toughest part for me.
+It was easy to get stuck or make mistakes in how it was updated, and I still feel like I need a deeper understanding of how priority queues work and how to manage them efficiently.